Towns' 35 points, 22 boards lead Wolves over Bulls, 111-96

-MINNEAPOLIS (AP) - Karl-Anthony Towns had 35 points and 22 rebounds, Derrick Rose scored 22 points off the bench and the Minnesota Timberwolves pulled away in the fourth quarter for a 111-96 victory over the Chicago Bulls on Saturday night.
+Karl-Anthony Towns had 35 points and 22 rebounds, Derrick Rose scored 22 points off the bench and the Timberwolves pulled away in the fourth quarter for a 111-96 victory on Saturday night.

-Jeff Teague added 18 points for Minnesota, which won for the fifth time in seven games since trading Jimmy Butler to Philadelphia.
+Dario Saric added 19 points and 14 rebounds in a reserve role for Minnesota, which won for the fifth time in seven games since trading Jimmy Butler to Philadelphia.
 Both the Timberwolves and Bulls were playing the second game of a back-to-back and their third game in four nights in a listless, sloppy affair.

+"We want to make the right plays, play to each other's strengths, cover up each other's weaknesses and play tough," Minnesota coach Tom Thibodeau said.
+"On the nights in which you don't shoot well, hopefully your rebounding and your defense can carry you through."

+The Wolves held a 58-40 rebounding edge and had 21 offensive rebounds, leading to 29 second-chance points.

 Zach LaVine scored 28 points and Jabari Parker had 27, keeping their streak of 20-point games intact.
 Both players have reached 20 points in the past three games, but Chicago lost for the sixth time in seven games.